elenapons/stargazing/README.md

 ## Getting Started

-To run the app, make sure you install the requirements.
+To run the app, make sure you install the requirements first.

     $ python -m pip install -r requirements.txt

-Now you can run the app.
+Then you can run the app.

     $ python main.py